quicwg/base-drafts/draft-ietf-quic-transport.md

 Once all data for the stream has been received, the receiving part enters the "Data Recvd" state.
 This might happen as a result of receiving the same STREAM frame that causes the transition to "Size Known".
-After all data has been received, Any STREAM or STREAM_DATA_BLOCKED frames it receives for the stream can be discarded.
+After all data has been received, any STREAM or STREAM_DATA_BLOCKED frames for the stream can be discarded.

 The "Data Recvd" state persists until stream data has been delivered to the application.
 Once stream data has been delivered, the stream enters the "Data